KidkArolis/jetpack/docs/07-differential-serving.md

 ## Modern by default

 Out of the box, jetpack only builds a modern bundle.
-No differential serving needed — point `jetpack/serve`, `express.static`, Nginx, or your CDN at `dist/` and you're done.
+No differential serving needed — point `jetpack/serve`, `express.static`, Nginx, or your CDN at `dist/` or your configured `build.outDir` and you're done.

 ## Differential builds